 - Wear tight or restrictive clothing

 A fungal infection rarely spreads below the surface of the skin to cause serious illness.
-But people with weak immune systems, such as those with HIV/AIDS, may find it difficult to get rid of the infection.
+But people with weak immune systems, such as those with human immunodeficiency virus (HIV)/acquired immunodeficiency syndrome (AIDS), may find it difficult to get rid of the infection.

 - Stay cool and dry.
 Don't wear thick clothing for long periods of time in warm, humid weather.
 Avoid excessive sweating.